Dive Deeper into Your Eye Health

 Optomap retinal imaging is a non-invasive digital imaging technique we use to capture highly-detailed, 200-degree pictures of your retina.

 To use this device, we simply have you place your head on a chin rest and have you focus on a fixed position so we can take an image of your retina.
-This device eliminates the need for dilated eye exams and gives us a more comprehensive view of your retina, macula, and retinal blood vessels.
+This device eliminates the need for dilated eye exams and gives us a more comprehensive view of your retina, macula and retinal blood vessels.

 How We Use Retinal Imaging To Serve You

 The key to preserving your eye health is to have regular eye exams.
-During your eye exam, we’ll use several techniques and technologies to get a comprehensive picture of your eye health, including the optomap retinal imaging device.
+During your eye exam, we’ll use several techniques and technologies to get a comprehensive picture of your eye health, including the optomap retinal imaging technology.

 Diabetic Eye Disease